happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

 - Given a URL, our service should generate a shorter and unique alias of it.
 This is called a short link.
 (Write)
 - When users access a short link, our service should redirect them to the original link.
 (Read)
 - Users should optionally be able to pick a custom short link for their URL.
 (Hash options)
 - Links will expire after a standard default timespan.
 Users should also be able to specify the expiration time.
+(Expiration)